Análisis del Huawei P50 Pro a fondo y opinión - How smart Technology changing lives

 I also use the Eufy Security app to control my home security cameras.
 This app also uses geolocation to send alerts only when it detects movement and no one is home.
 Although the app itself works, it is not possible to use geolocation.

-Similarly, the Netatmo Home+Security app , which I use to control some cameras and door sensors I have at home, says that notifications aren’t available because Google Play services aren’t working.
+Similarly, the Netatmo Home+Security app, which I use to control some cameras and door sensors I have at home, indicates that notifications are not available because Google Play services are not working.

 These are just a few examples of apps that are important to me, but don’t work on the phone due to the lack of GMS services and the app’s lack of compatibility with HMS services.
 For me this is a problem as there are no alternative apps unless I switch devices.